| Home Page | Archives |

 Symptoms

-Symptoms are lethargy, loss of appetite and seizures.
-Unfortunately, once they appear the condition tends to be too far gone to treat.
+Symptoms may include: lethargy, weakness, loss of appetite, weight loss, diarrhea, dehydration, excessive drinking, rubber legs (instability), drooping wings, anemia and seizures.
+Unfortunately, once they appear the condition is more difficult and takes longer to treat.
 This makes prevention your best defense.
 Test your water and soil before building waterfowl enclosures to avoid future mishaps.

 Treatment